 Each DNA test has different strengths and weaknesses, and each company spends millions on marketing to make sure you’ve heard of them.

 Yet how do you know which DNA test is right for you?

 That’s why we’ve compiled 3 of the most popular DNA tests, along with user reviews and criteria.

-Yet first, let’s get started on the 3 Essential Tips You Must Know Before Buying a DNA Test…
+Yet first, let’s get started on the 3 Mistakes to Avoid When Shopping for a DNA Test…

 Some brands have a great marketing team with a massive advertising budget.
 You might see/hear their ads everywhere.
 That’s because they’re spending millions to make sure you’ve heard of them.